BeyondQuality/beyondquality/research/public_speaking.md

 @anupamck: I try and get my audience to pay attention with a hook... situation, complication, solution.

 ### 4. Problem-solution framing

 @mesutdurukal: Almost always, it is a problem-solution pattern.

+@ethfeat: Beyond the technical content, you need to think about how you’ll explain it in an engaging way.
+Maybe you use a parallel, a story, or a theme to make it more relatable.
+Then comes the structure: carefully building the journey from the problem statement to the solution so the audience can follow along with you.

 ### 5. Adapt language to the audience

 @bischoffdev: Be inclusive in your language and adapt your presentation style to your audience. but possibly need to be separated.
 Maryia, let's discuss.

+ ### 6. Keep the rythm
+ @ethfeat: A strong talk has a clear rhythm: a powerful start, a solid middle, and a memorable finish.
+Remember, people often judge a presentation less by its content and more by how it made them feel.
+They want something relatable, something that sticks.
+Your job is to capture their attention — and keep it until the very last word.

 ## Resources
 ### Articles